-Succession planning is the development of the talent pipeline in an organisation so that critical roles can be quickly filled up once they are vacant.
+Succession planning is the development of the talent pipeline in an organization so that critical roles can be quickly filled up once they are vacant.

 The board of directors is involved in the process of planning the succession of a CEO.
 When it comes to other levels of management or leaders in the organization, they are, however, not really necessary.

-To ensure smooth transitions, it’s critical that organisations identify information, critical job skills, networks, and organisational practices that can be passed down to the next crop of workers as early as possible.
+To ensure smooth transitions, it’s critical that organizations identify information, critical job skills, networks, and organizational practices that can be passed down to the next crop of workers as early as possible.

 - Succession planning is a preparatory process that involves training and equipping those who will occupy key roles in an organization in the event that the CEO leaves his position unexpectedly or is retiring.